Transport

 My Experience of Paying with UPI on a KSRTC Bus

-I had earlier written about how public transport has been left behind in India’s digital small payments revolution, and how we should be moving towards non-cash fare payment methods on Indian buses.
+I had written about how public transport has been left behind in India’s digital small payments revolution, and how we should be moving towards non-cash fare payment methods on Indian buses.
 As it turns out, the Kerala State Road Transport Corporation (KSRTC) had some time ago enabled UPI payment on some of its buses.
 Nearly no one knows about it since it was given no publicity at all.
 Even I didn’t!

 So I was on my way from Kazhakoottam to Thampanoor (Trivandrum Central station) on KSRTC Attingal depot’s RPC 342 Tata Fast Passenger bus working a Kollam – Thiruvananthapuram FP service.
 I of course didn’t have the change for the Rs.32 fare with me.
 The conductor bus expressed his helplessness to break a Rs.100 note as the bus was fairly empty as it was off-peak hours.
 As I sat there wondering and starting to get angry about the state of public transportation and the frustrating inability and unwillingless of the powers that are to make things better, he made a startling suggestion: “Google Pay cheyyamallo?” (“You could do a Google Pay?“)